Umar Dzhabrailov: Personal life

-Dzhabrailov is often associated with famous Italian and Russian designers and artists, including Roberto Cavalli, Aldo Rota, and well acquainted with Zurab Tsereteli.
-With Roberto Cavalli, he opened the restaurant Just Cavalli on the site of the restaurant Prague.
-Dzhabrailov is a collector of works of art, including paintings by Russian artists. and has often supported the arts.
-Since 2010 he has been actively involved in the Moscow Forum of Culture.
+Dzhabrailov was often associated with Italian and Russian designers and artists, including Roberto Cavalli, Aldo Rota, and well as having been acquainted with Zurab Tsereteli.
+With Roberto Cavalli, he opened the restaurant Just Cavalli on the site of the past restaurant Prague.
+Dzhabrailov was a collector of works of art, including paintings by Russian artists. and often supported the arts.
+Beginning in 2010, he was actively involved in the Moscow Forum of Culture.

-He has two daughters from his first marriage.
-He is currently married to a Russian artist.
-Dzhabrailov is fluent in English, German and Italian and understands French, Spanish and Czech.
-He holds a diploma of the Federation Council.
-He is an academician at the Russian Academy of Natural Sciences.
+He had two daughters from his first marriage.
+Dzhabrailov was married to a Russian artist.
+He was fluent in English, German, and Italian and understood French, Spanish, and Czech.
+He held a diploma of the Federation Council.
+He was an academician at the Russian Academy of Natural Sciences.

+Relationship with Jeffrey Epstein

+Dzhabrailov is named in the Epstein files released in January 2026.
+Documents from the Epstein files reveal direct communications in May–June 2001 between Dzhabrailov and Ghislaine Maxwell coordinating travel plans to Moscow that explicitly include Jeffrey Epstein.
+The last name is misspelled in the emails it says “Djabrailov” instead of “Dzhabrailov”.
+In these informal personal emails (contemporaneous but informal correspondence), Maxwell writes to Dzhabrailov: "Sorry that we did not come last week.
+Got side tracked and ended up in France.
+However we Jeffrey Tom and I are coming next week arriving Fri.
+Will you be around and can we get together?"
+Dzhabrailov responds "I'm back from London, planing 2 B in Moscow.
+Really want 2 C U, but I need 2 know exactly when U arive, cause I want 2 take care of U and arrange welcoming things."

+Death

+On 2 March 2026, Dzhabrailov committed suicide with a Luger P08 pistol at a Moscow hotel.
+He was 67.
+He had previously attempted suicide in 2020.